 Geros tou Moria

-Is a vibrant tavern and restaurant with live music and traditional cuisine what you are looking for?
-If it is, then waste no time and head straight to Geros tou Moria the Plaka district.
+Is a vibrant tavern style restaurant with live music and traditional cuisine what you are looking for?
+If it is, then waste no time and head straight to Geros tou Moria in the Plaka district.
 On weekends and especially in summer, this is one of the liveliest restaurants in the area.

 Geros tou Moria is an old-timer in Athen’s Plaka District.
 It has been around since 1926 and has been a local favorite for decades.
 Some of their specialties include fresh fish of the day, lamb with courgettes (a zucchini-like squash), and veal.
 A large variety of souvlaki is also available.